Allen & Overy LLP - The Inside View

 The first stage: recruitment on and off campus

-The OCIs are typically conducted by a partner or a senior associate.
-Hiring sources at the firm explain that questions are geared toward understanding “the candidate’s strengths, interests and whether they would be a good fit with A&O. We look for intellectual curiosity, good communication skills, a collaborative nature and international interests.”
-Interviewers will also be trying to pinpoint candidates who are honest in their responses, as opposed to those who “give a prepared sales pitch.”
+OCIs are typically conducted by a partner or a senior associate.
+Hiring sources at the firm explain that questions are geared toward understanding “the candidate’s strengths, interests and whether they would be a good fit with A&O. We look for intellectual curiosity, good communication skills, a collaborative nature, and international interests.”
+Interviewers seeks candidates who give sincere, thoughtful responses, as opposed to those parroting what they think they should be saying, or who “give a prepared sales pitch.”

 Top tips for this stage: